 ACT for OCD Compulsions

-ACT works with compulsions by giving a client the psychological flexibility to view their compulsions as optional instead of mandatory for safety.
-When a person has an obsession, ACT focuses on helping them to hold the concept that there is an infinite number of behavioral responses that they could have – their past compulsions are just one of their options.
-The person is then encouraged to consider what behaviors align most with their values, and to take action toward doing behaviors that align with these.
+ACT helps people see their compulsions as optional rather than necessary for safety.
+When a person has an obsession, ACT focuses on helping them to hold the concept that they could have an infinite number of behavioral responses – their past compulsions are just one of their options.
+The person is then encouraged to consider what behaviors align most with their values and to take action toward doing behaviors that align with these.

 Treatment for OCD